 1. Identify the Violation

 First, identify the reason for the citation.
-Common issues include missing license plates, broken lights, or expired registrations.
+Common issues include missing license plates, broken lights, expired registrations, or a lack of proper documentation.

 2. Correct the Issue

 Fix the cited problem promptly.
-For example, if a headlight is out, replace it.
-Ensure the required repairs meet California’s vehicle codes.
+For example, if the registration has expired, renew it with the DMV.
+Ensure the required repairs or updates meet California’s vehicle codes and regulations.

 3. Verification by an Officer

 Once the issue is resolved, have a law enforcement officer sign off on the correction.
-This step confirms that the violation has been addressed.
+This step confirms that the violation has been addressed and meets legal requirements.

 4. Submit Proof

 Turn in the signed citation to your local court or the citation-issuing agency.
 This can often be done in person or by mail.
-Check the specific instructions on the back of the ticket.
+Check the specific instructions on the back of the ticket for submission requirements.

 5. Pay Any Applicable Fees